-This year's additions and reclassifications of \$9.4 million included buses, technology, and building construction and renovations.
-Several major capital projects were started in the 2021-2022 fiscal year, and there are several major capital projects planned for the 2022-2023 fiscal year in connection with the 2019 Building and Site Fund.
+This year's additions of \$3.3 million included buses, technology, and building construction and renovations.
+Several major capital projects were started in the 2021-2022 fiscal year and continued to be ongoing in the 2022-2023 fiscal year.
+Additional major capital projects are also planned for the 2023-2024 fiscal year in connection with the 2019 Building and Site Fund.
 We present more detailed information about our capital assets in the notes to the financial statements.